osrg/namazu/example/yarn/4301-reproduce/README.md

 ## How to Reproduce the Bug with Namazu

-Unlike other experiments, we don't use `earthquake run` in this experiment, because we are not so much interested in non-determinism.
+Unlike other experiments, we don't use `nmz run` in this experiment, because we are not so much interested in non-determinism.

     $ go build -o mypolicy mypolicy.go
     $ mkdir -m 777 /tmp/eqfs-orig /tmp/eqfs-mnt